Cham Albanians: Current demographics

-The "Trendafilat e Çamërise" Monumental Cemetery in Kllogjer, Konispol, dedicated to the expulsion of Cham Albanians during 1944–1945.
+The "Trendafilat e Çamërise" Monumental Cemetery in Kllogjër, Konispol, dedicated to the expulsion of Cham Albanians during 1944–1945.

 Religion

 Chams living today in Albania are overwhelmingly Muslim, but it is difficult to estimate their current religious affiliation: the former Communist regime had proclaimed the country "the only atheistic state in the world", and even after its fall, the majority of the population self-declared agnostic, or irreligious.
 Current estimates conclude that this applies to a majority of Albanians, with 65–70 per cent of the population not adhering to any religion.
 Conversely, in Greece and Turkey almost all of Chams adhere to their country's respective prevailing religion.